 In addition to scholarships, grants, loans, and military benefits, the government provides education incentives through the tax code in the form of both tax deductions (amounts you subtract from your income before calculating your taxes) and tax credits (amounts you subtract from your income after calculating your taxes).

-Here are some ways to gain a tax advantage by pursuing a Master of Education degree:
+Here are some ways to gain a tax advantage by pursuing a MEd degree online:

 - Lifetime learning tax credit: The lifetime learning credit (LLC) covers both tuition and related expenses for any qualifying degree program, including undergraduate and graduate programs.
 Eligible students can deduct up to $2,000 per year from their tax bill.